wd15/nims-visit-2014/README.md

 # Simulation and Data Management

-Slides for a talk at the NIST Diffusion Workshop 2014.
+Slides for a talk for NIMS, Japan visit to NIST.

 ## Authors